 History Teacher Employment Outlook

-According to the BLS, employment opportunities for elementary school teachers is expected to increase by 17% and by 7% for high school teachers from 2010-2020.
+According to the BLS, employment opportunities for high school teachers is expected to increase by 6% from 2012-2022.
 This growth will be due to rising enrollment rates, especially in the South and West U.S. regions.
 Teachers willing to relocate and teach in more than one subject will experience greater job opportunities.

 Postsecondary school teachers were expected to enjoy an employment increase of 13% from 2014-2024.
 Increases in enrollment rates in colleges and universities and a large number of retiring educators in the coming decade will spur this rising demand for postsecondary teachers.
 A majority of openings will be in non-tenure and part-time positions.